 Dr. Cui is currently a principal engineer at Covanta, USA.
 He obtained his Ph.D. degree in chemical engineering from Institute of Process Engineering, Chinese Academy of Sciences, Master degree in thermal energy engineering from Huazhong University of Science & Technology, China, and B.Eng. degree in energy engineering from Central South University, China.
 He previously worked as a senior staff engineer at Honeywell, a research associate at University of British Columbia, and a postdoctoral fellow and research associate at Ecole Polytechnique de Montreal.
 His research mainly focuses on waste-to-energy, renewable energy, gasification, fluidized beds, energy efficiency, hydrogen production, multiphase flow measurement, and other process engineering areas.
 He is an author of 50+ publications in peer-reviewed journals and conference proceedings.
 He is also an invited reviewer for more than 20 journals and conferences.

 Dr. Rachid Mabrouk holds Master in engineering science from Mohammadia Engineering School, Rabat in Morocco, and Ph.D. degree from Ecole Polytechnique de Montreal, Canada.
 His Ph.D. research thesis was about gas-solid hydrodynamic of internal circulating fluidized bed reactor.
 For his research project, he used the non-intrusive technique, a tool developed and built in the research lab.
 Along his career, he accumulated several years of international experience, in both chemical and gas industries.
 In 2012, he joined The Linde Group as technical expert, for synthesis gas generation and downstream applications, responsible for scouting and screening new technologies and new businesses.
 In 2016 he was assigned as HyCO manager for hydrogen and synthesis gas plants within Europe and Middle East regions.
 Rachid Mabrouk started his endeavour in chemical industry in 2007 as research scientist at DuPont research centre in Kingston, Ontario.
 Shortly after, he joined Haldor Topsoe, a catalyst and engineering firm based in Copenhagen, Denmark, as research process engineer and later as development engineer.
-Despite being in industrial environment, Dr. Mabrouk is actively contributing to innovation and development in energy and environmental sectors with innovative ideas and processes.
+Mr. Mabrouk is actively contributing to innovation and development in energy and environmental sectors with innovative ideas and patented processes.